 There’s no better use of your time than trying to satisfy current donors – especially considering donor acquisition costs money.
 Net/net, donor retention gives a far bigger bang for your buck.

-If you can also persuade donors to upgrade their giving — using a variety of strategies we’ll discuss below — you can achieve up to a 200% increase in projected value.
+If you can upgrade nonprofit donors — using a variety of strategies we’ll discuss below — you can achieve up to a 200% increase in projected value.
 And that’s just from donors you currently have – no need to beat the bushes and look elsewhere!

 An individual’s first contribution is almost never their largest one.